SteezyLoh/reading-notes/ops-201d14-reading03.md

 </dl>

 # Things i wish i knew more of
 I want to know more about the hiring process.
-I have a buddy who is an IT specialist and he told me a little about it i just wanted to know more
+I have a buddy who is an IT specialist and he told me a little about it i just wanted to know more about the process.